 Ditch the packet - it's so easy to make homemade chili seasoning!
 This blend of pantry staples (including a secret ingredient) seasons one batch of chili to provide a well-balanced flavor.
 Includes optional add-ins depending upon the rest of your chili recipe.

-Ever since perfecting Instant Pot turkey chili I don't think I've made chili any other way, other than to sub in beef on occasion.
+Ever since perfecting Instant Pot turkey chili I don't think I've made classic chili any other way, other than to sub in beef on occasion.
+(Our other favorite?
+White chicken chili).
 You get that classic chili richness and long-simmered texture in a fraction of the time.
 I mean, hello, just 15 minutes of pressure cook time!

 This homemade chili seasoning recipe is exactly what I use in that family-favorite chili.
 A mix of spices you likely already have, it provides a nice all-purpose flavor that can simply be described as really good chili.

 Reasons to Love This Recipe

 - Adding an ingredient not often found in dry chili seasoning mixes (cocoa powder) is a game-changer for developing a deeper flavor to your existing chili recipes.